Permissionless-Software-Foundation/ipfs-p2wdb-service/dev-docs/README.md

 Right now the Bitcoin Cash (BCH) blockchain is used for the proof-of-burn, but one goal of this project is to expand the proof-of-burn to other blockchains, including [Avalanche](https://www.avax.network/) and [eCash](https://e.cash).
 Implementing interfaces for different blockchains will allow the P2WDB to become a medium for cross-blockchain communication.
 For example, an event on one blockchain could trigger a smart contract or Script on another blockchain.

-Currently, the proof of burn requires 0.01 [PSF tokens](https://psfoundation.cash) burned in order to write (up to) 10KB of text data to the database.
+Currently, the proof of burn requires $0.01 USD in [PSF tokens](https://psfoundation.cash) burned in order to write (up to) 10KB of text data to the database.
 These numbers will probably change in the future, but these are what is currently implemented.
 [Example scripts](../examples) are provided to help developers interact with the database.

 ## P2WDB API & RPC